intel/llvm/sycl/doc/GetStartedWithSYCLCompiler.md

 ### Build Doxygen documentation

 Building Doxygen documentation is similar to building the product itself.
-First, you need to install requirements:
+First, the following tools need to be installed:
 - doxygen
 - graphviz